syntasso/kratix-docs/docs/main/02-intro.md

 [Workflows](./03-reference/12-workflows.md) let you embed any business rule into your Promise definition, from security scans and billing checks to manual approvals.

-With Kratix's built-in [Fleet Management](./03-reference/11-promises/03-updates.md) capabilities, you can maintain and upgrade all your resources with a single click.
+And with Kratix's built-in [Fleet Management](./03-reference/11-promises/03-updates.md) capabilities, you can maintain and upgrade all your resources with a single click.

 ![Kratix Architecture](/img/kratix-architecture.svg)